agourlay/agourlay.github.io/content/blog/2022-07-11-rust-performance-retrospective-part1.md

 +++
-title = "A performance restrospective using Rust (part 1)" description = "First part of a restrospective regarding the work that went into making a simple JVM heap analyzer faster over time." date = 2022-07-11
+title = "A performance restrospective using Rust (part 1)" description = "First part of a restrospective regarding making a simple JVM heap analyzer faster over time." date = 2022-07-11
 [taxonomies]
 tags=["Rust", "Performance", "hprof-slurp"]
 categories=["series"]
 +++

-This is the first article of a series regarding making a simple JVM heap dump analyzer in Rust faster over time.
+This is the first article in a series regarding making a simple JVM heap dump analyzer in Rust faster over time.

-Although it is primarily targeted at intermediate Rust developpers, it will surely be relevant for engineers interested in performance in general.
+Although it is primarily targeted at intermediate Rust developers, it will surely be relevant for engineers interested in performance in general.

-Performance optimization is highly context dependant so it makes sense to spend some time explaining what problem we are trying to solve.
+Performance optimization is highly context-dependent so it makes sense to spend some time explaining what problem we are trying to solve.

 ## Context

-In a previous life, I found myself with the need to analyze large JVM heap dumps.
-For a sense of scale, large stands for more than 50Gb in that context.
+In a previous life, I found myself needing to analyze large JVM heap dumps.
+For a sense of scale, "large" stands for more than 50Gb in that context.

 The JVM ecosystem is pretty rich in terms of tooling regarding heap dump analysis.
-Most JVM developpers are familiar with [VisualVM](https://visualvm.github.io/) and [EclipseMat](https://www.eclipse.org/mat/).
+Most JVM developers are familiar with [VisualVM](https://visualvm.github.io/) and [EclipseMat](https://www.eclipse.org/mat/).

-Those tools are truly excellent, they offer a large panel of [features](https://eclipsesource.com/blogs/2013/01/21/10-tips-for-using-the-eclipse-memory-analyzer/) to drill down on the content of heap dumps to help you pin point your issue very precisely.
+Those tools are truly excellent; they offer a large panel of [features](https://eclipsesource.com/blogs/2013/01/21/10-tips-for-using-the-eclipse-memory-analyzer/) to drill down on the content of heap dumps to help you pin point your issue very precisely.

-However, they tend to be extremely memory hungry and slow when analyzing large files which is forcing users to spin up expensive beefy instance in a cloud provider to get the job done.
+However, they tend to be extremely memory hungry and slow when analyzing large files, which is forcing users to spin up expensive beefy instance from a cloud provider to get the job done.

-The tool I needed was fairly specific, my main concern was to get a quick overview on large heap dumps using a regular developer machine to decide if it actually makes sense to investigate further using the aformentioned workflow.
+The tool I needed was fairly specific, my main concern was to get a quick overview of large heap dumps using a regular developer machine to decide if it actually makes sense to investigate further using the aforementioned workflow.

-The goal is not to replace the existing tooling but to optimize the investigation worflow and this led me to creating the [hprof-slurp](https://github.com/agourlay/hprof-slurp) project.
+The goal is not to replace the existing tooling but to optimize the investigation workflow and this led me to create the [hprof-slurp](https://github.com/agourlay/hprof-slurp) project.

 ## Hprof-slurp

 The project is a CLI written in Rust which processes dump files in a streaming fashion.

-It is trading off features for speed by performing only a single pass without storing intermediary results on the host which reduces the depth of the analysis possible.
+It trades off features for speed by performing only a single pass without storing intermediary results on the host, which reduces the depth of the analysis possible.

 The project is named after the [hprof](https://docs.oracle.com/javase/8/docs/technotes/samples/hprof.html) format which is used by the JDK to encode heap dumps.